JacksonGlass04/XPS-ACE/README.md

     - Follow instructions in xpsConfig.txt to set both the data to be analyzed, as well as the transitions and their peak centers

-#### STEP 4: Run Region.py from the console, i.e. >>> python regions.py
+#### STEP 4: Run main.py from the console >>> python main.py

-    - This will create and display chosen regions of 'acceptable' endpoints.
+    - Creates and displays chosen regions of 'acceptable' endpoints.
+    - If you agree with the regions of integration endpoints, procede with STEP 5

+#### STEP 4.5: (Optional) Update the integration areas

-    - If you wish to edit these regions, consult the xpsConfig.txt section on custom regions
+    - If you wish to edit the background region, manually set a background region in the xpsConfig.txt and then update the region file with python control.py -cr
+    - Repeat this process for each element region you wish to update

-#### STEP 5: Run Composition.py from the console, i.e. >>> python composition.py
+#### STEP 5: Run composition.py from the console, i.e. >>> python composition.py

-    - This will use the chosen regions to calculate atomic percent error bars
+    - This will use the chosen regions to calculate the minimum and maximum at% composition
-    - The results will be printed to the terminal, and saved as a csv in output.csv
+    - The results will be printed to the terminal, and saved as a csv in output/FILENAME_comp.csv

 #### STEP 6: (Optional) To create a plot of the errorbars, run >>> python display.py